+Happy 28th Birthday, Biebs!
+Watch Justin Bieber Grow Up in Photos

-The Evolution of Justin Bieber in 19 Photos
+Happy Birthday, Biebs!
+Watch Justin Bieber Grow Up in Photos

-In honor of the pop star’s 23rd birthday — they grow up so fast! — we’re looking back at his dramatic transformation
+In honor of the singer's 28th birthday, we're looking back at his dramatic transformation

+This little boy from Canada, seen blowing bubbles, probably would never have guessed that he would grow up to be one of the biggest stars in music history.

-2009, FLORIDA
+2009, Florida

 The singer kept it casual in a patterned hoodie while signing autographs for fans.

+Before they got married, Justin and Hailey were just two kids growing up in the entertainment industry.

-2009, CALIFORNIA
+2009, California

-The Biebz added a gold chain and Yankees hat to his look.
+The Biebs added a gold chain and Yankees hat to his look.

 2009, N.Y.C.